Ankit6055/Pokedex_Project/README.md

 # Pokedex

 Welcome to the Pokédex project!
 Explore the world of Pokémon with this web-based Pokédex, where you can search for any Pokémon and view detailed information about it.
-Whether you're a seasoned Pokémon Trainer or just starting your journey, the Pokédex has everything you need to enhance your Pokémon knowledge.
+The Pokédex has everything you need to enhance your Pokémon knowledge.

 ## Features